The Program: 6 Pieces of the Overshopping Puzzle

 Still want to know more?

-We understand that you want to be fully commited before joining us here – that makes sense and we wouldn’t have it any other way.
-So if you’re curious about how others are travelling on this journey, have a look at this composite collection of only a handful of comments that current members are sharing about their ongoing experiences on the program (and to read more, check out our Success Stories page):
+We understand that you want to be fully committed before joining us here.
+So if you’re curious about how others are travelling on this journey, have a look at this composite collection of only a handful of comments that members have shared about their experience of the program (and to read more, check out our Success Stories page):

 “After only one week, I am already filled with wonder about how this challenge is affecting me”.